|Name: Fossil Creek Waterfall Trail||Author's Rating:|

 |How to get there: NOTE: The Forest Service has closed the road from Strawberry to Fossil Creek until April 2015.
 The west entrance to Fossil Creek is still open from Camp Verde via FH 9 (Hwy 260) and FR 708.
 The following is the way we went in (which is now closed): The trailhead (Waypoint 005) is about 9.5 miles west on Fossil Creek Road from Strawberry.
 From Phoenix, drive north on Hwy 87, past Payson, the Tonto Natural Bridge and Pine until you reach the small town of Strawberry.
 Take a left at Fossil Creek Road (large brown sign).
 Caution: portions of this road can be very bumpy, narrow and has shear cliffs that may make some people nervous.
 Park at Waypoint 005, walk about 1/4 mile back up the road to the Waterfall trailhead on the left.
 Click here for directions.|

-June 2014 Update: The Fossil Creek area has been closed until further notice due to extreme fire danger.
+August 2014 Update: The Fossil Creek area is currently open (it was closed due to fire danger earlier in the summer).

 This is one of the most beautiful places I've been to in Arizona.
 Discovering Fossil Creek was like finding a surprise in your box of cereal—an emerald surprise.
 Emerald green and aqua blue water cascading over multiple falls and deep, clear pools of water are beautiful anywhere in the world, but in Arizona, known for its dry desert, this gem is especially sweet.